 The contributions program was authorized by 33 USC 2325, Sec.
 203 of the Water Resources Development Act of 1992 (Public Law 102-580), to allow the acceptance of contributions from groups and individuals to provide for operation and management of recreation facilities and protection and restoration of natural resource at civil works water resource projects.
 Contributions must be within current authorities, consistent within the Corps mission, and for work items contained in an approved annual 5-year operational management plan.
-A project or district- level contributions and recognition plan serve as the agreement in this program to receive funds, materials, and services.
+Accepted contributions shall be recorded into the NRM Assessment/OMBIL tracking system to provide historical documentation of past distribution and designation of services.

 Contributions include, but are not limited to cash, funds, materials and services for: